Matador Ranch & Cattle Field Day

 Prior to joining the department, she worked as the financial controller for Flat Acres Farm in Chester while being involved in daily operations where her family rotates up to 18 different crops along with the recent integration of cattle and sheep.

-Pat Fossy
+Pat Fosse

 Sagebrush Collective

-Pat Fossy grew up on a ranch in western North Dakota, where she gained a hands-on education in ranch and resource management.
+Pat Fosse grew up on a ranch in western North Dakota, where she gained a hands-on education in ranch and resource management.
 She received a BS degree in Range Management from the University of Montana.

 Pat worked for the BLM for 35 years in Fillmore, Utah and Dillon, Montana, where she developed a reputation for getting work done on the ground in a bureaucratic setting.